TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Quirky &.
 Fun Towels, Coasters and More
     *   Nambe
     *   Kitchen Must-Haves from Cuisinart

     *   Gift or Get: Smart Watch Bands, Chargers &.
 More
     *   Be Thankful &.
 Merry: Holiday Decor from $15
     *   Holiday Bakeware Starting at $10
     *   Tis the Season: Gnomes &.
 More Holiday Decor
     *   Kendra Scott Home Decor
     *   Mer-Sea &.
 Co Luxe Candles and Diffusers
-    *   Free Shipping: BergHOFF Up to 55% Off
     *   Free Shipping: Donna Salyers' Fabulous Furs
     *   Free Shipping: Pet-Friendly Covers &.
 More
     *   Free Shipping: Wall Decals Starting at $10
-    *   Best of Tech from $15
-    *   Free Shipping: Vanity Storage &.
-More Up to 45% Off
-    *   Cozy Bedding &.
-Throws Up to 60% Off
     *   Prep for Success: Kitchen Storage &.
 Gadgets
+    *   Free Shipping: BergHOFF Up to 55% Off

     Shop By Category
     *   Home Decor